flower-trees/salt-function-flow/README.md

 Ticket ticket = flowEngine.execute("train_ticket", passenger, condition);
 ```

-You can also dynamically add conditions in the context:
+Or dynamically add them within the context:
 ```java
 icontextBus.addCondition("sex", "man");
 ```

-### Parameter and Return Value Adapters
+## Node Input and Output Adaptation

-Nodes can have fixed input and return value types, and adapt functions can be embedded during orchestration.
+Nodes can have fixed input and output types.
+During orchestration, you can embed functions to adapt inputs and outputs.

-#### Example: TrainBasePriceStation Node

 ```java
 @NodeIdentity